Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/12/visual-studio-code-intellicode-extension-preview.md

     - 'Visual Studio'
 tags:
     - TypeScript
+description: Reviews the IntelliCode extension for VS Code which uses AI to prioritize auto-completion suggestions.
 ---

 IntelliCode brings AI-assisted power-ups to your auto-completion.
 It has been in preview within Visual Studio for some time (you can [read about Visual Studio IntelliCode here](/blog/2018/05/visual-studio-intellicode/)) – but it has now landed in Visual Studio Code, which is exceptionally handy if you’re a TypeScript programmer like me.